Reserve capacity

 Go to Reservations

 2. Click the Future reservations tab.
-The table lists each reservation request.
+The Future Reservations table lists each future reservation request in your project, and each table column describes a property.

-4. To view the details of the draft request, in the Name column, click the name of the request.
-A page that provides a detailed view of the future reservation request opens.
+3. In the Name column, click the name of the draft request that Google created for you.
+A page that gives the details of the future reservation request opens.

-5. In the Basic information section, check that the details such as start date, end date, and share type are correct.
-Also, if you requested a commitment, ensure that this commitment is specified.
+4. In the Basic information section, verify that the request details, such as Dates and Share type, are correct.
+Also, if you requested a commitment, verify that it's specified.
+If any of these details are incorrect, then contact your account team.

 gcloud

-2. From the list, look for the reservation request that has the name that you provided and the status PROCUREMENT_STATUS: DRAFTING.
+2. In the command output, look for the reservation request that has the name that you provided to your account team.

-3. View the details of the draft future reservation request by using the gcloud beta compute future-reservations describe command:
+3. To view the details of the draft request, use the gcloud beta compute future-reservations describe command:

 gcloud beta compute future-reservations describe FUTURE_RESERVATION_NAME \